Halloween Party Pranks and Games

 Just before you lead them to be blindfolded and remove their shoes, make sure the accomplice is seen opening the can and placing the snails here and there on the floor.
 No doubt the volunteers will shriek or cringe or have some such reaction--but, there is no backing out now!

-As soon as they are out of the room, the accomplice picks up the snails and returns them to the can, later to be put back from whence they were collected.
+As soon as they are out of the room, the accomplice picks up the snails and returns them to the can, later to be put back in the yard where they were collected.

 The last thing to do is scatter the marshmallows and corn flakes about the "dance floor."
 At this point, the remaining guests should not laugh--they should start making comments such as "Ewwww!"" or "Oh, they're crawling!!"